commercionetwork/commercionetwork/docs/x/pricefeed/tx/add-price.md

-# Setting a raw price for an asset
+# Set a price for an asset

 ::: tip
 In order to perform this transaction you need to be an *oracle*.
 If you wish to become one, please take a look at the [*"Adding an oracle"* page](add-oracle.md)
 :::

-If you have been added as an oracle you can set a raw price into the blockchain **once every block**.
+If you have been added as an oracle you can set a price into the blockchain **once every block**.
 This means that trying to set a price for the same asset more than once every 6 seconds (the estimated block time) will result in an error when trying to send the transactions.